pixlra/playuver/README.md

 plaYUVer
 ========

-plaYUVer is an open-source raw video player
+plaYUVer is an open-source video player with the following features:

-Usage
+- support for libavformat and libavcodec;
+- support for wide range of raw video formats;
+- zoom and pixel information
+- API for frame processing algorithms

+Developers
 ----------------------------------------------------------------

-Command line interface

-./playuver
+- João Carreira     (jfmcarreira@gmail.com)
+- Luís Lucas        (luisfrlucas@gmail.com)

 Install using cmake